-Disclaimer: This Parent/Student Handbook contains established policies and procedures for the 2024-2025 school year.
-Since it is not possible for a Handbook to address every situation that may arise during a school year, the school administration reserves the right to amend or revoke the policies and procedures in this Handbook.
-Parents and students will be informed of the change in writing in a timely manner, and this will include a statement about when the change will take effect.
+Disclaimer: This Parent/Student Handbook contains established policies and procedures for the 2025-2026 school year.
+Since it is not possible for a Handbook to address every situation that may arise during a school year, the school administration reserves the right to amend or revoke the policies and procedures in this Handbook at any time as circumstances may require When changes are made to the Handbook, parents and students will be informed of the change in writing in a timely manner, and this will include a statement about when the change will take effect.